Avoid a Car Insurance Lapse

 - Ask to be listed as a driver on a family member or friend’s policy

 If you haven't lapsed before and haven't recently had multiple claims, you have a good chance of being reinstated.
 Reinstatement is when your original policy is put back into force.
 Depending on how long the lapse has been, you may be able to get it reinstated without a pause in coverage.
 You may be charged additional premiums for lapsing, but it will still be cheaper than going with a high-risk carrier.

 Being listed as a driver on a family member or friend’s policy is a great option for someone without a vehicle.

 As long as you're listed as a driver on an insurance policy, you won't be treated as high-risk when getting insurance in your own name.

 There are only a few reasons to go without insurance, and most of the exceptions come with stipulations.
 These include:

 - Newly licensed youth drivers

-When money is tight or you are without a vehicle, it may seem like a good idea to cancel your car insurance, but it never is.
-Not only is driving without insurance against the law, but it can be very costly to you and the general public.
-Do not forget this important rule of thumb and never let your car insurance lapse.
+When money is tight, it might seem like a good idea to cancel your car insurance, but it rarely is.
+Driving without insurance is against the law in most states, and it can also be very costly.